zaynahjaved/pg-broil/readme.md

 To run evaluation of pretrained policy to get risk and return for plotting pareto frontier:

-Pretrain a policy using spinningup then use evaluate_policy.py and give it the save path and the env name and it will run 100 policy evaluations and return the expected return under the posterior the cvar
+Pretrain a policy using spinningup then use evaluate_policy.py and give it the save path and the env name and it will run 100 policy evaluations and return the expected return under the posterior the cvar.

-Note you need to pass in the max horizon for the mdp to initialize the buffer size.
+Note you need to pass in the max horizon for the MDP to initialize the buffer size.
 Max horizon should be the max number of steps possible in the environment.

 ```
 python spinup/algos/pytorch/evaluation/evaluate_policy.py --save_path spinningup/data/installtest/installtest_s0 --env CartPole-v0 --num_rollouts 100 --max_horizon 200